jinpower1998/microk8s-homelab/README.md

 ## Instructions

-This Ansible-Playbook creates a [mikrok8s](https://microk8s.io/)-Cluster with custom amount of nodes.
+This Ansible-Playbook creates a [microk8s](https://microk8s.io/)-Cluster with custom amount of nodes.

-You can run this playbook anywhere you want: locally, On-Premise or on Cloud-Instances
+You can run this playbook anywhere you want: locally, On-Premise or on Cloud-Instances.

 ### Prerequisites: